Course guide of International Organisations (21211G2)

 Ordinary assessment session

-This course amounts to a total of 6 ECTS credits (45 lecture and seminars hours / 150 students’ independent work hours) during the first semester (September 2023- February 2024).
-The workload is divided as such: a) 30 hours of Lectures over 15 weeks b) 15 hours of Seminars over 15 weeks c) 150 hours of independent student research, reading, writing, tutorial, and virtual activities over 15 weeks.
-In view of the plan adopted by the Faculty of Political Science and Sociology, students will be split into two groups upon enrolment and will attend classes, both theoretical and practical, in said formation, either on-site or via videoconference, in accordance with the schedule published by the School on its official website.
-Please note that there will be no special arrangements on an individual basis.
-Students who are unable to attend the course throughout the entire term -including exams in June (first call) or July (resits or extraordinary call- are strongly advised not to enroll.
+This course amounts to 6 ECTS credits (45 lecture and seminar hours / 150 students’ independent work hours) during the first semester (September 2024- February 2025).
+The workload is divided into: a) 30 hours of Lectures over 15 weeks b) 15 hours of Seminars over 15 weeks c) 150 hours of independent student research, reading, writing, tutorial, and virtual activities over 15 weeks.
+Given the plan adopted by the Faculty of Political Science and Sociology, students will be split into two groups in class and will attend Seminars in said formation, namely Group 1 (G1) or Group 2(G2), according to the Class Calendar.

 Extraordinary assessment session